Roberta is a professional actress having worked in Theatre, Film, TV and voice overs.

 On British TV Roberta played 'Mrs Moretti' in the TV series (comedy drama) for Sky Living 'The Spa'.

-Roberta played 'Kristen', a feisy yet vulnerable mother in the comedy TV Pilot 'Wannabe' for LLC production and 'Louisa the migrant' in the experimental short 'Dining Evolution' recently screened at ICA and Genesis Cinema.
+Shorts include 'The Entrophy of All things'screened at many festivals including Exploding cinema, Lift off Global sessions 2019 and L.I.M.P.A, the role of 'Magi' in the indie short 'John's Redemptions,'Kristen', a feisy yet vulnerable mother in the comedy TV Pilot 'Wannabe' for LLC production 'Louisa the migrant' in the experimental short 'Dining Evolution'screened at ICA and Genesis Cinema.

 She also played the leading role of 'Nina' in the 'Box' screened at Cineworld Haymarket in London West End as part of the Haymarket film festival.

-Roberta's theatre roles include classical theatre and Shakespeare 'Emilia' in Othello directed by Luke Dixon, 'Margaret' in Much Ado for the Bourne Theatre Company, and 'Agave' in the Bacchants at the Drayton Court.
+Roberta's theatre roles include classical theatre and Shakespeare 'Emilia' in Othello and 'Constance'in Bedlam Shakespeare at the Conway Hall directed by Luke Dixon, 'Margaret' in Much Ado for the Bourne Theatre Company, and 'Agave' in the Bacchants at the Drayton Court.

 New writing: leading role in 'Scene 13' at the Arcola, site specific: 'The lead singer' in Ghost Letters at the Brompton Cemetery.
-Opera: 'Fidelio', Contemporary drama 'the Senora' in Andorra and 'A woman alone' by Dario Fo' at the Lion and Unicorn, Storytelling: 'the Myth of Leda and the Swan' an evening of stories at the Tristan Bates theatre.
+Opera: 'Fidelio', Contemporary drama 'the Senora' in Andorra and 'A woman alone' by Dario Fo' at the Lion and Unicorn, Storytelling: 'the Myth of Leda and the Swan' an evening of stories at the Tristan Bates theatre and Activism Theatre at Pushking House as the Suffragette Millicent Fawcett directed by Kate Willoughby.